Natures, Ailments & Super Natural Remedies

 By the end, this spice reduced blood sugar by about 10%, while the placebo users improved by only 4%.

-You see, it seems this spice makes muscle and liver cells more sensitive to signals from insulin, an important blood-sugar-controlling hormone.
+It seems this spice makes muscle and liver cells more sensitive to signals from insulin.

 So, have a little (about 1/6 teaspoon) at breakfast, lunch, and dinner, for a daily total of about 1/2 teaspoon, we recommend.